darst-campbell-lab/cell-free-genomics/README.md

 >Generate alignments containing transcript end reads only (read 2)\
 >2 separate alignments:
 >>One for spike genome (E. coli) & one for experimental genome (M. tuberculosis)

-**CellFreeGenomics_identifyEnrichedEnd**s
+\
+\
+**CellFreeGenomics_identifyEnrichedEnds**\
-General purpose: Identify TSSs and TTSs in each replicate.
+General purpose: Identify TSSs and TTSs in each replicate.\
 Pipeline steps include:
-  Downsample the Eco and Mtb alignments containing only transcript end reads to equivalent sequencing depths Generate single-bp resolution .txt files, containing both transcript end read counts only and total coverage counts at every genomic position (important for later steps)
+  >Downsample the Eco and Mtb alignments containing only transcript end reads to equivalent sequencing depths
+  >Generate single-bp resolution .txt files, containing both transcript end read counts only and total coverage counts at every genomic position (important for later steps)
-  Generate bigWig files (separate + and – strand files) as inputs for the nonparametric resampling script Call TSSs and TTSs using a nonparametric resampling approach at every position in the genome (developed by Mike Wolfe, PhD).
+  >Generate bigWig files (separate + and – strand files) as inputs for the nonparametric resampling script
+  >Call TSSs and TTSs using a nonparametric resampling approach at every position in the genome (developed by Mike Wolfe, PhD).
 This requires that the NETseq_pause_calling.py script, with dependencies arraytools.py & bwtools.py, is in the working directory.
-  Generate consensus TSS/TTS calls for the Eco spike alignments (i.e. TSSs or TTSs found in all three replicates of a given condition)
+> Generate consensus TSS/TTS calls for the Eco spike alignments (i.e. TSSs or TTSs found in all three replicates of a given condition)
+\
+\
 CellFreeGenomics_thresholdSelection
 General purpose: Identify putative transcription factor targets (promoters or terminators) and de novo motifs.
 There are two possible pipelines, depending on the experimental design.